Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Background on conformal prediction

 \subsection{Split conformal prediction}

 As in the introduction, let $\bm{X}$ be a covariate vector taking values in $\mathcal{X}\subseteq\R^p$, and $Y$ the response random variable of interest.
 We will consider, here and in the sequel, the regression case where the response $Y$ is real-valued in $\R$.
-We also suppose that we have access to a calibration set of $n_c$ independent observations $(\mathbf X_1, Y_1), \dots, (\mathbf X_{n_c}, Y_{n_c})$.
-Classical (split) conformal prediction builds prediction intervals (PIs) as in \cref{e:conf_int} that have desired coverage under very weak assumptions.
-For instance, if the calibration set is an exchangeable sample, and the test point $(\Xtest, \Ytest)$ is independent and of the same distribution, then the unconditional coverage guarantee~\cref{e:mcov} holds \citep{SplitConformalMargProof}.
+We also suppose that we have access to a calibration set of $n_c$ observations $(\bm{X}_1, Y_1), \dots, (\bm{X}_{n_c}, Y_{n_c})$.
+Classical split conformal prediction builds prediction intervals (PIs) as in \cref{e:conf_int} that have desired coverage under very weak assumptions.
+Specifically, if the joint distribution of the calibration set and the test point $(\Xtest, \Ytest)$ is exchangeable, then the unconditional coverage guarantee~\cref{e:mcov} holds \citep{SplitConformalMargProof}.

 Importantly, the probability measure in \cref{e:mcov} is with respect to the randomness in the calibration set jointly with the test point, that is, $\{(\bm{X}_1,Y_1),\ldots,(\bm{X}_{n_c},Y_{n_c}), (\Xtest, \Ytest)\}$.
 In fact, when conditioning on the calibration set, the distribution of the coverage is a beta distribution, that is,